TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - **Comprehensive Fertigation**: `recommend_precise_fertigation` adjusts for
   existing water nutrient levels, can include micronutrients, and returns cost estimates along with any water quality warnings.
+- **Quick NPK Mix**: `build_simple_npk_mix` calculates grams of each fertilizer needed to hit target N, P and K concentrations for a given solution volume.
 - **Transpiration Averages**: `compute_transpiration_series` calculates mean ET and water loss across multiple environment readings.
 A new `weights` parameter lets you apply weighted averages when readings span different